sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-With these changes we've cleaned up all of the obvious problems with our time line.
+With these changes we've cleaned up all of the obvious problems with our timeline.

 <style>
 .timeline1 {